isabela-dominguez/exergame/README.md

-# exergame
+# exergame Capstone Project 2020
-Exergame to predict types of data
+Exergame to predict different types of exercises.